urschrei/cleantwitter/Readme.md

 I hope these improvements make twitter.com more bearable for you on those occasions when it must be visited.

 ---
-**The extension is now available for Safari 5.x, Google Chrome 5.x, and Firefox 3.x**
+**The extension is available for Safari 5.x, Google Chrome 5.x, and as a [Greasemonkey] script for Firefox 3.x**

-Click here to download the Safari 5 extension:
+Click here to download/install the Safari 5 extension:
 <http://github.com/downloads/urschrei/cleantwitter/cleantwitter.safariextz>

 Click here to install the Google Chrome extension: